hwalseokchoi/GettingandCleaningData/README.md

 2. Load the data feature, activity info and extract columns "mean" and "standard" from features.txt.
 3. Extract data by selected columns, and merge variable x, y and s.
 4. Generate 'tidy_dataset' that consists of the mean of each variable for each subject and each activity.
 The result file is generated in the working directory named "tidy_dataset.txt"

+I can`t speak English very well, but I tried hard on it.